 Start Date: TBD

 Schedule: Normal working hours of Monday-Friday 7AM – 3:30PM.
-This position may offer or require overtime, weekend, or holiday work, all of which are to be compensated at adjusted rates.
+This position may offer or require overtime, weekend, or holiday work.

 Pay Rate: $25-$36 per hour, depending on experience.*

 *This pay rate is the good-faith and reasonable estimate of the range of possible compensation at the time of this job posting.
 Carlton Electric reserves the right to ultimately pay more or less than the posted rate if they believe the new range is determined in good-faith.
 Carlton Electric reserves the right to adjust compensation based on, but not limited to, approved factors such as seniority, merit, quantity and/or quality systems, location, education and/or training, and required travel.

 Other financial benefits: This position is not eligible for bonuses, commission, or any other financial compensation.